Office: GHC 8205

 and operations research).
 Current research focus includes:

-Theoretical underpinning of modern artificial intelligence.
+Theoretical underpinnings of modern artificial intelligence.

-analysis of practical data-driven algorithms for solving
+of practical data-driven algorithms for solving optimization

-optimization problems.
+problems.

-New theoretical analyses and principled algorithms for
+New analyses and algorithms for machine learning, including

-learning, learning from limited supervision, learning
+deep learning, learning from limited supervision, learning

 representations, life-long learning, and AutoML.
 Also